 Civic Guidance

 I'm known as the kind of politics nerd who can be informative rather than just argumentative.
 Others sometimes turn to me during election campaigns and I have obliged both one-on-one and online.
 2022 is an election year in Australia so I need to be prepared in any setting, from a classroom discussion to chatter at my favourite cafe.
-But one can get rusty so I'm writing some very basic and simplified guidance here as a kind of revision.
+But one can get rusty so I'm writing some very basic guidance here as a kind of revision.

 Democracy